 Catherine Rottenberg: My work has been profoundly influenced by Ros’s articulation of postfeminism as a critical object.
 It was precisely against the background of Ros’s and Angela McRobbie’s conceptualization of postfeminism that I developed the notion of neoliberal feminism.

 I would like to say a few words about the genesis of my project in order to underscore the particular problematic that I was trying to understand and theorize.
-The project began when I was on sabbatical in the US in 2012-2013 – precisely the year that Anne-Marie Slaughter’s ‘Why Women Still Can’t Have it All’ was published in the Atlantic Magazine.
+The project began when I was on sabbatical in the US in 2012-2013 – precisely the year that Anne-Marie Slaughter’s ‘Why Women Still Can’t Have it All’ was published in the Atlantic.
 That piece created a real stir, generating heated debate, and catapulted Slaughter, who was a former Princeton dean and advisor to Hillary Clinton when she was secretary of state, into the national spotlight.
 Slaughter’s article went on to become the most widely read essay in the history of the Atlantic.
 This was also the year in which the COO of Facebook Sheryl Sandberg’s feminist manifesto Lean In was published and instantly became a New York Times bestseller.
 All of a sudden, or so it seemed, powerful and high-profile women were publicly identifying as feminist, something that we hadn’t seen in the past.
 So I began to read these two manifestos very carefully.

 I am trained as a literary critic, so for me reading Slaughter and later Sandberg was an exercise in textual analysis.
-I was struck by a number of rhetorical aspects – but perhaps most of all by all the circulation of a new feminist vocabulary, where happiness, balance, and lean in were replacing key terms traditionally inseperable from public feminist discussions and debates, namely, autonomy, rights, liberation, and social justice.
+I was struck by a number of rhetorical aspects – but perhaps most of all by all the circulation of a new feminist vocabulary, where happiness, balance, and ‘lean in’ were replacing key terms traditionally inseperable from public feminist discussions and debates, namely, autonomy, rights, liberation, and social justice.

 I became preoccupied with questions like: given that postfeminist sensibility was doing such a good job in disavowing or repudiating the need for feminism, how might we explain the resuscitation of this eviscerated feminist discourse on the cultural landscape?
 In other words, what kind of cultural work was this perplexing variant of feminism carrying out?
-I began to call this form of feminism neoliberal feminism, since, while is very clearly avows gender inequality – thus, I believe, differentiating it from a postfeminist sensibility, at least in certain ways – it simultaneously disavows the socio-economic and cultural structures shaping our lives.
+I began to call this form of feminism neoliberal feminism, since, while is very clearly avows gender inequality – thus, I believe, differentiating it from a postfeminist sensibility – it simultaneously disavows the socio-economic and cultural structures shaping our lives.
 This feminism also helps to spawn a new feminist subject, one who accepts full responsibility for her own well-being and self-care.

 In the US, this new feminist’s well-being and self-care seemed to be predicated on crafting a felicitous work-family balance based on a cost-benefit calculus.
 The notion of a happy work-family balance is central to this discourse, and I began to notice that ‘balance’ was being bandied about all over the mainstream and popular press as a feminist ideal.